 At various locations throughout the city, the Hong Kong Tourism Board operates centres where you can obtain information and recommendations for your stay in Hong Kong.
 Listed below are the main addresses for the HKTB's visitor information centres :

-The official website of the China National Tourist Office (CNTO), maintained by its New York office, provides a wealth of information on Hong Kong.
+The official website of the China National Tourist Office (CNTO) provides a wealth of information on Hong Kong.

 1 HKD = 0.13 USD